 1c.
 Enroll in the BIOC 520 TEACHING BIOLOGY VIA ACTIVE LEARNING course and achieve at least a B (3.0)

-Postdocs can satisfy all section 1 requirements without attending a BIOC 599 training workshop by obtaining the Office of Graduate and Postdoctoral Studies training certificate .
+Postdocs can satisfy all section 1 requirements without attending a BIOC 599 training workshop by obtaining the Center for Teaching Excellence certificate, after attending 8 of their workshops.

 2. Teaching Experience (complete at least